pdf-raku/PDF-API6/README.md

     # Save the PDF
     $pdf.save-as('/path/to/new.pdf');

-# SECTION I: Low Level Methods (inherited from PDF)
+# SECTION I: Input/Output Methods (inherited from PDF)

 ## Input/Output